s-w-duncan/Financial-Data-Query/README.md

-# Python
+# Python Code

-Python Homework Assignment
+Quick Python code to pull out financial data from a dataset.